wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 ## Security of data uploaded to the Wallarm Cloud

-API Discovery analyzes most of the traffic on the Wallarm node, directly in the client's local network.
+API Discovery analyzes most of the traffic locally.
 The module sends to the Wallarm Cloud only the discovered endpoints, parameter names and various statistical data (time of arrival, their number, etc.) All data is transmitted via a secure channel: before uploading the statistics to the Wallarm Cloud, the API Discovery module hashes the values of request parameters using the [SHA-256](https://en.wikipedia.org/wiki/SHA-2) algorithm.

 On the Cloud side, hashed data is used for statistical analysis (for example, when quantifying requests with identical parameters).